 You don’t have to be a bonafide roller coaster enthusiast to appreciate the thrill of enduring rapid twists and turns at high speeds.
 However, all the whooshing and swooshing can also be an unexpected source of back and neck pain if you’re not mindful of a few things before you take the ride.
-The staff at The Spine Institute Center in Santa Monica offers a few tips on preventing back and neck pain caused by a roller coaster ride.
+When it comes to pain treatments or spine surgery, Santa Monica surgeons offers a few tips on preventing back and neck pain caused by a roller coaster ride.

 Do a Few Quick Stretches